 If Apple Pay isn’t working, you may assume that something isn’t working on your iPhone or iPad, but that isn’t always the case.
 It could simply be that the web service that Apple Pay uses on the backend is currently down.
 If this is the case, you may just need to wait a few minutes until it’s back up.

 The good news is that you won’t be stuck wondering if that’s the case with no confirmation.
 You can take a look at the Apple System Status website to see if there are any problems with the Apple Pay service.
-If Apple Pay is up and running according to that page, you can move on to the other tips here.
+If Apple Pay shows as up and running, you can move on to the other tips here.

 Try Using a Different Reader

 If you’re trying to use Apple Pay at a store, we’re assuming you’ve already checked to ensure the store supports Apple Pay.
 Even if it does, you may run into trouble at certain terminals.
 If this is the case, you may want to check to see if the store has another terminal.